Before The Day, On The Day, and Aftercare

 Try to distract yourself and you will find the time flies and you might even enjoy it!

 You are in the procedure room for around half an hour.

 Dr Beatty will let you know when you are ready to leave the clinic.
 You will leave the clinic 15 to 30 minutes after the procedure.

 It is highly unlikely that you will not feel able to drive home.
 The doctor will discuss driving with you after the procedure.

 First few days to The All Clear.
 Please make sure you do your test afterwards!

 Absolutely.
 The service includes full aftercare.

-It is possible to get a haematoma even a week or two after a vasectomy if your job is physical.
-For this reason, guys doing manual work are best taking a week off & then play it by ear.
+It is possible to get a haematoma even a week after a vasectomy.
+For this reason, guys doing very manual work are advised to take 1 week off work, or be on modified duties.